tdwndr/site/content/posts/building-a-beta.md

 Obsessively using research, data and insight to inform our approach is woven into the fabric of how we deliver and manage change.

-Adam Williams leads a brilliant group of designers and researchers.
-Johnny Rookes and team run hundreds of A/B tests a year.
-Our Insight & Analytics function under Jo Strong is second to none.
-And the estate of insight sources and surveys that Sarah Farrington and team manage for the channel generates over half a million pieces of feedback a year.

 But as we transform the design of our apps, there are three things we wanted to do better:

 **1. Move faster.** We need to bring behavioural insight and learnings earlier into the design and development process to give us more time to test, learn and iterate before delivering to customers.